rockthejvm/rockthejvm.github.io/_posts/2024-07-01-zio-fullstack-webapp.md

 This being is generated by [Scalablytyped](https://scalablytyped.org/), a tool that will generate Scala.js facade from TypeScript definition.

-This sample is a shamy cut and paste from Sébastien Doeraene demonstration: [Getting started with Scala.js, Laminar and ScalablyTyped](https://www.youtube.com/watch?v=UePrOa_1Am8)
+This sample is extracted from Sébastien Doeraene demonstration: [Getting started with Scala.js, Laminar and ScalablyTyped](https://www.youtube.com/watch?v=UePrOa_1Am8)

 ```sbt
 addSbtPlugin("org.scalablytyped.converter" % "sbt-converter" % "1.0.0-beta44")